 A VoC program is the way a company gathers, analyzes, and acts on customer feedback to create a customer-centric culture.
 A successful voice of the customer program puts your customers’ needs center stage, and ultimately drives brand, product, and service improvements for an unbeatable customer experience.

-When most companies want to improve their customer experience with a VoC program, they often start with just one customer survey type—usually a net promoter score (NPS) or customer satisfaction (CSAT) survey.
+When most companies want to improve their customer experience with a VoC program, they often start with just one customer survey type—usually a net promoter score (NPS) or customer satisfaction (CSAT) survey, delivered with experience management software.
 However, for a voice of the customer program to reach its full potential, you’ll need an understanding of how your entire audience feels at every stage of the customer experience lifecycle.

 If you’re capturing feedback from the right people, at the right time, through the right channel, you’ll be able to make meaningful improvements to your customer experience that will differentiate you from your competitors and lead to revenue growth.
 In fact, when the Temkin Group calculated the ROI of customer experience, they found that a moderate increase in customer experience can lead to an industry average of $775 million dollars in revenue growth over 3 years for a typical billion dollar company.

 Here are 7 tips for designing an effective VoC program that ensures you’ll get actionable feedback for improving your customer experience.

 1. Ensure your VoC program is set up for success

 A strong VoC program includes customer feedback collection and analysis, which results in a list of actionable, prioritized insights that can be implemented across your organization.
 Constant monitoring of your customer experience metrics will let you know whether the changes you’re making are moving the needle.